 Dependency of Ptros on environmental parameters in modeling dataset (Model 1)

 We used GAM (generalized additive model, Wood, 2017) as a modeling technique, which works well for SDM construction (Elith et al., 2006).
 Importantly, it assumes that the relationship between the dependent variable (in our case Ptros) and continuous predictors may not necessarily be linear, as in ordinary regression analysis, but curvilinear (Austin, 2002).
-The GAM fitted (thereafter Model 1) was based on beta-binomial residuals distribution and the restricted maximum likelihood method for parameters estimation.
+GAM fitted (hereafter, Model 1) was based on beta-binomial residuals distribution and the restricted maximum likelihood method for parameters estimation.
 Smoothers for all continuous predictors were fitted using cubic basic splines.
 Categorical predictors were included as parametric terms in the model.
 Site was considered as a random factor.
 The function gam() from the package “mgcv” (Wood 2017) was used to fit the model.

-To check for the predictors’ collinearity in the model we calculated the variance inflation factor (VIF, Fox & Monette, 1992).
-Additionally we calculated Pearson correlation between continuous predictors.
-To verify that the Model 1 meet the assumptions of sampling independence, we examined the presence of residuals’ spatial autocorrelation by means of spline correlogram construction (Bjornstad, Falck, 2001) with the function spline.correlog() from the package “ncf” (Bjornstad, 2022) and founded no evidence of spatial autocorrelation.
+To check for the predictors’ collinearity in the model, we calculated the variance inflation factor (VIF, Fox & Monette, 1992).
+Additionally, we calculated Pearson correlation between continuous predictors.
+To verify that Model 1 met the assumptions of sampling independence, we examined the presence of residuals’ spatial autocorrelation by means of spline correlogram construction (Bjornstad, Falck, 2001) with the function spline.correlog() from the package “ncf” (Bjornstad, 2022) and found no evidence of spatial autocorrelation.

 Association between Ptros, substrate and mussel abundance

-The ultimate goal of the analysis was to answer the question of how the segregation of ME and MT between algal and bottom substrates depends on the abundance of each species on each substrate.
+The ultimate goal of the analysis was to find out how the segregation of ME and MT between algal and bottom substrates depended on the abundance of each species on each substrate.
 For each site we calculated the difference between proportion of MT in algal and bottom samples: Dif = PtrosAlgae - PtrosBottom.
-The obtained Dif values were used as a dependent variable in the Model 2 which was constructed as GAM with gaussian residuals’ distribution.
+The obtained Dif values were used as a dependent variable in Model 2, which was constructed as GAM with Gaussian residuals’ distribution.

-To assess the dependence of Diff on PtrosSite and mussel abundances, we could not directly operate on ME and MT densities because they cannot be calculated other than through Ptros; this will inevitably lead to collinearity of the predictors.
-Therefore, we performed principal component analysis for the abundance matrix of T- and E-morphotypes on algal and bottom substrates and used PC1 and PC2 values as independent variables, along with PtrosSite, in the Model 2.
-Although we are here forced to equate morphotypes with species, this should not crucially bias the results of the analysis, given the proportional relationship between PT and Ptros in mussel settlements from the studied area (Khaitov et al. 2021).
+Assessing the dependence of Diff on PtrosSite and mussel abundances, we could not directly operate with ME and MT densities because they could be calculated otherwise than through Ptros, which would have inevitably resulted in the collinearity of the predictors.
+Therefore, we performed principal component analysis for the abundance matrix of T- and E-morphotypes on algal and bottom substrates and used PC1 and PC2 values as independent variables, along with PtrosSite, in Model 2.
+This means that we had to equate morphotypes with species in this case.
+However, this assumption should not have crucially biased the results of the analysis, given the proportional relationship between PT and Ptros in mussel settlements from the study area (Khaitov et al. 2021).
 We used VIF to control for the level of collinearity of the final set of predictors considering the value less than 3.5 as acceptable (Quinn & Keugh REF).

-Assessment of the Model 1 predictive power
+Assessment of predictive power of Model 1

-We sought to answer the question of whether Model 1 could be used to predict which species dominates bottom and algal samples in a site with known environmental parameters, MT (Ptros>0.5) or ME (Ptros<0.5).
-To do so, using all the model parameters we predicted PtrosAlgae and PtrosBottom for each site both within the modeling and each of the three testing datasets and categorized them into those greater than or less than 0.5.
-The predicted values were considered as classifiers for detecting MT- or ME-dominated samples.
-The receiver operating characteristics (ROC) followed by analyzing the area under the curve (AUC, Fielding, Bell,1997; Fawcett, 2006) was used to evaluate models performance.
-The function roc() from the package “pROC” (Xavier et al. 2011) was used.
+We wanted to check whether Model 1 could be used to predict the dominant species in bottom and algal samples at a site with known environmental parameters, MT (Ptros>0.5) or ME (Ptros<0.5).
+To do so, we used all the parameters to predict PtrosAlgae and PtrosBottom for each site within the modeling dataset and within each of the three testing datasets.
+The predicted values were categorized into those greater than 0.5 and those less than 0.5 and considered to be classifiers for detecting MT- or ME-dominated samples.
+The receiver operating characteristics (ROC) followed by the analysis of the area under the curve (AUC, Fielding, Bell,1997; Fawcett, 2006) were used to evaluate the performance of the models.
+Function roc() from the package “pROC” (Xavier et al. 2011) was used.